Sacred Heart University Nike Tennis Camp Fairfield, Connecticut

 Designated Airport: Bradley International Airport (Hartford, CT) or LaGuardia Airport (Queens, NY)

 Nike Tennis Camp does not provide any transportation to/from camp from airport, train stations or bus depots.
-If you fly into camp, we recommend that you fly into Dallas Fort Worth Airport and schedule a shuttle from the airport to camp.
+If you fly into camp, we recommend that you schedule a shuttle from the airport to camp.